cyberbotics/webots-doc/reference/track.md

 The [Track](#track) node defines a track object that could be used to model tracks for conveyor belts or tank robots.

-Note that this works only in *physics-based* simulation.
+Note that this works only in *physics-based* simulations.
-Therefore, the `physics` and `boundingObject` fields of the [Track](#track) node and related [Solid](solid.md) nodes must be defined to work properly.
+Therefore, the `physics` and `boundingObject` fields of the [Track](#track) node and related [Solid](solid.md) nodes must be non-NULL for it to work correctly.
-Usually it is not needed that the `boundingObject` matches exactly the track belt shape, but it is possible to use basic geometries like boxes and cylinders to specify the external shape of the belt especially the parts where it could touch the ground or some obstacles.
+It is not a requirement that the `boundingObject` exactly matches the track belt shape; it is possible to use basic geometries such as boxes and cylinders to specify the external shape of the belt, especially the parts where it may touch the ground or obstacles.
 A simple example is shown in the [following figure](#track_bounding_object-example).

 Additionally, in order to work correctly, the [Track](#track) node has to fulfill these conditions: